AlexandreDabySeesaram/NeuROM/README.md

 Executing the code is as easy as running

-`neurom -cf Configurations/NameOfTheConfigFile.toml` where the option `-cf` stands for configuration file and allow the user to specify which configuration file should be used.
+`neurom -cf Configurations/your_config.toml` where the option `-cf` stands for configuration file and allow the user to specify which configuration file should be used.

 The code must be lauched from a folder containing two subfolder
 * Configurations
-  * where which one or more configuration files are stored
+  * where one or more configuration files are stored
 * Geometries
   * where the gmsh .geo files are stored

-The folder from whcih
+The folder from which the code is lauch should have the following architecture.

 ``````
 .